 RHFs are aimed at investors who meet the investment minimum of R50 000.
 These funds are priced daily and investors can withdraw their funds within a month.
 The regulations around these funds are also more prescriptive than those applying to QIHFs.

 QIHFs are aimed at astute or institutional investors who have R1m or more to invest.
-These funds are priced monthly and three months’ notice is required prior to withdrawal.
+These funds are priced monthly and one calendar month notice is required prior to withdrawal.
 Fund managers can exercise greater freedom in managing these funds than in the case of RHF.

 Capricorn Capital Group manages a suite of funds, offering the most relevant choices of capital preservation, capital appreciation and geographical diversification.